syncfusion-content/ej2-grid-docs/ej2-javascript/grid/adaptive.md

 ---
 layout: post
-title: Adaptive in JavaScript Grid Control | Syncfusion
+title: Adaptive in ##Platform_Name## Grid Control | Syncfusion
-description: Learn here all about adaptive in Syncfusion Essential JavaScript Grid control, its elements and more.
+description: Learn here all about adaptive in Syncfusion Essential ##Platform_Name## Grid control, its elements and more.
 platform: ej2-javascript
 control: Adaptive
 publishingplatform: ##Platform_Name##